danth6961/tsp-rebalance-app/docs/target_architecture.md

 - direct config editing

 ### Why
 The engine is the heart of the tactical system.
-The scoring guide shows that it already carries the core factor and macro overlay rules, and the app renders those decisions for transparency.
+The scoring guide shows that it already carries layered factor logic with core scores plus macro overlays, and the app renders those decisions for transparency.

 ### Important rule
 `engine.py` should never hardcode regime allocations.
 It should import them from `constants.py`.